proofofgame/find_to_earn/README.md

 claim-one: Mints 1 NFT.

+claim-two: Mints 2 NFT.

 claim-three: Mints 3 NFT.

+claim-four: Mints 4 NFT.

 claim-five: Mints 5 NFTs.

+claim-ten: Mints 10 NFTs.

+claim-treasure-phase-1: Checks the treasure at the first rarity level.

+claim-treasure-phase-2: Checks the treasure at the second rarity level.

+claim-treasure-phase-3: Checks the treasure at the third rarity level.

-claim-treasure-phase-1: Checks the chest at the first rarity level.
+claim-chest-phase-1: Checks the chest at the first rarity level.

-claim-treasure-phase-2: Checks the chest at the second rarity level.
+claim-chest-phase-2: Checks the chest at the second rarity level.

-claim-treasure-phase-3: Checks the chest at the third rarity level.
+claim-chest-phase-3: Checks the chest at the third rarity level.

 claim-coins-phase-1: Checks the coins at the first rarity level.